luxonis/depthai-ros/README.md

 install the following vcstool
 `sudo apt install python3-vcstool`
 ### Setting up procedure
 The following setup procedure assumes you have cmake version >= 3.10.2 and OpenCV version >= 4.0.0.
-We selected `ros_ws` as the name for a new folder, as it will be our workspace for the ros.
+We selected `dai_ws` as the name for a new folder, as it will be our depthai ros workspace.

-1. `mkdir -p ros_ws/src`
+1. `mkdir -p dai_ws/src`
-2. `cd ros_ws`
+2. `cd dai_ws`
 3. `wget https://raw.githubusercontent.com/luxonis/depthai-ros/main/underlay.repos`
 4. `vcs import src < underlay.repos`
 5. `rosdep install --from-paths src --ignore-src -r -y`